moonstar-x/old-server-setup/docs/services/samba.md

 # Samba (SMB/CIFS)

-**Samba** lets your Linux based server share files and folders on a Windows File Sharing Workgroup using the same protocol (SMB/CIFS), this is pretty useful when you need to share files between computers on your network and can even be accessed through the Internet (although it should only be done through a VPN for security purposes).
+**Samba** lets your Linux based server share files and folders on a Windows File Sharing Workgroup using the same protocol (SMB/CIFS), this is pretty useful when you need to share files between computers on your network.
+This also help to allow your files to be accessed through the Internet (although it should only be done through a VPN for security purposes).

 ## Installation